Near Thurmont in Frederick County, Maryland — The American Northeast (Mid-Atlantic)

 Topics and series.
 This historical marker is listed in these topic lists: African Americans • Cemeteries & Burial Sites • Industry & Commerce.
 In addition, it is included in the Maryland Historical Trust series list.
 A significant historical year for this entry is 1857.

 Location.
 39° 34.869′ N, 77° 26.047′ W. Marker is near Thurmont, Maryland, in Frederick County.
-Marker can be reached from Catoctin Furnace Road (Maryland Route 806) 0.1 miles north of Catoctin Hollow Road, on the left when traveling north.
+It can be reached from Catoctin Furnace Road (Maryland Route 806) 0.1 miles north of Catoctin Hollow Road, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 12698 Catoctin Furnace Rd, Thurmont MD 21788, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Catoctin Furnace African American Cemetery Interpretive Trail (here, next to this marker); Catoctin Iron Furnace (here, next to this marker); a different marker also named Catoctin Iron Furnace (a few steps from this marker); The Watchful Eye (a few steps from this marker); Catoctin Furnace (a few steps from this marker); A Diverse and Skilled Workforce (a few steps from this marker); Ironmaster's Mansion (about 300 feet away, measured in a direct line); Ruins of the Ironmaster’s House (about 400 feet away).
+At least 8 other markers are within walking distance of this marker: Catoctin Furnace African American Cemetery Interpretive Trail (here, next to this marker); Catoctin Iron Furnace (here, next to this marker); a different marker also named Catoctin Iron Furnace (a few steps from this marker); The Watchful Eye (a few steps from this marker); Catoctin Furnace (a few steps from this marker); A Diverse and Skilled Workforce (a few steps from this marker); Ironmaster's Mansion (about 300 feet away); From Mules to Motors (about 300 feet away).
 Touch for a list and map of all markers in Thurmont.

 Library of Congress